adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-**A Gradle worker library**: a library that runs in the Gradle worker processes.
+**A Gradle worker library**: a library that runs in the Gradle worker processes and implemented using Java 8.

-It is implemented using Java 8 and the developer does not define anything further.
+The developer does not declare anything further about the software type.

 ```kotlin
 workerLibrary {